MS in Insurance Management (Online)

 - MET AD 741 The Innovation Process: Developing New Products and Services

 The four specialization courses are waived for students who hold the Chartered Property Casualty Underwriters (CPCU) designation.

-Students must choose two administrative sciences graduate-level courses (8 credits), with the advice of the Administrative Sciences Department coordinator.
+Select two additional administrative sciences graduate-level courses, with the approval of the online program coordinator.